VioletGiraffe/Darkroom/docs/architecture/playback.md

 ---

-## `VideoPlayerWindow` (`src/Windows/VideoPlayerWindow.h/.cpp`) + `MarkerSlider`
+## `VideoPlayerWindow`, `OscillatingPlayback`, `FrameCapture`, and `MarkerSlider`

 Built-in player (`QMediaPlayer` + `QVideoWidget` + `QAudioOutput`) for the double-click-to-play path.
 Keeps a static list of open instances (app-wide restart/close) and auto-tiles each window into screen thirds once the video size is known.
 Offers an A–B loop plus multiple saved loops per video.
 The player has one logical position/play-state seam so controls keep referring to the frame actually shown when the optional oscillating mode temporarily takes presentation over from `QMediaPlayer`.
+The window owns controls, saved-loop UI/persistence, and coordination; the process/cache state machine lives in `OscillatingPlayback`, and single-frame extraction/import lives in `FrameCapture`.

 ### Oscillating playback

-**Oscillate** prepares an in-memory JPEG cache of the target range and then presents it forward and backward without seeking at either turnaround.
+`OscillatingPlayback` (`src/Windows/OscillatingPlayback.h/.cpp`) prepares an in-memory JPEG cache of the target range and then presents it forward and backward without seeking at either turnaround.
 The range is the A–B interval, or the whole video when no valid A–B is set.
-Preparation is one asynchronous ffmpeg process owned by the player window; its constant-rate, at-most-60-fps MJPEG stream is parsed by multipart `Content-length` directly from stdout.
+Preparation is one asynchronous ffmpeg process owned by the controller;
+its constant-rate, at-most-60-fps MJPEG stream is parsed by multipart `Content-length` directly from stdout.
 There are no temporary files and no Darkroom worker thread.
 The coarse admission limits are 30 seconds and a 1920×1080 output envelope (smaller sources are not upscaled); the resulting frame-count cap is the runaway guard, deliberately without compressed-byte accounting.